ErickDanielA/erickdaniela/README.md

 <!-- [](https://komarev.com/ghpvc/?username=erickdaniela&color=006bed) -->

-*Hello my name is Erick Daniel have 21 years old*
+*Hello my name is Erick Daniel have 21 years old and *

 ## About me